chapel-lang/chapel/doc/rst/language/spec/modules.rst

 ``unqualified-list`` that does not exist or is not visible in the respective module.

-If a type or type's secondary methods are defined in the imported module, then any instances of the type obtained in the scope of the import may access the fields and methods of that type, regardless of the ``unqualified-list``.
+A type may be listed in an ``unqualified-list`` for an import of a module which contains tertiary method definitions for that type.
+Listing the type in this way will allow such methods to be visible in scopes where the ``import`` statement is visible.
 These fields and methods cannot be specified in an ``unqualified-list`` on their own.
-The privacy of import statements is also ignored when determining if an instance can access the fields and methods, for similar reasons.
+Methods and fields defined in the type's definition or secondary methods defined in the same scope as the type are already visible to any instance of the type, see :ref:`Method_Calls`.

 Within an ``unqualified-list``, a visible symbol from that module may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from